Paul grew up on a farm 50 miles south of Richmond, Virginia that his ancestors first

 Martha Jones is our pianist/organist and also volunteers to oversee our financial processes.
 Born into a minister family, Martha claims a spiritual heritage that gave her strong grounding in the Biblical roots of our faith and traditional hymnody, as well as being deeply schooled in African American spirituals, as sung by people she worked alongside in the cotton fields of South Carolina.

 After hanging out with Episcopalians and Presbyterians during college, she found home in the UCC in 1968.
 In many concurrent lifetimes, she is mother to two adult sons who know all things geek about computer programming, was a teacher, an assistant to the president of a health plan, and a grant writer and project manager.
 She officially retired from the 8-hour workday in 2015.

 In addition to being a member of our music team, she plays for a local Catholic Church.
-When the weather cooperates, she travels to Denver as a member of the Board of Directors for the Rocky Mountain Conference.
+She serves the Rocky Mountain Conference as its scribe for its Board of Directors.
 Besides her church and the lovely friends in her life, she enjoys poetry, politics (sometimes), eating all things vegetable, and trying to figure out how to downsize her very complicated and full life.
-Contact Martha Jones: email@example.com

 Contact Martha HERE.